markphahn/rfp-ical/ReadMe.md

 `description`.

 The `target` is the short name for the event and is used as the event subject.
-This string is also mangled and used as the ical file name (with the `.ical` extension) appended.
+This string is also sanitized and used as the ical file name (with the `.ical` extension) appended.

 The `dueDate` is the date on which the submission is due.
-The event for this date does not lest the number of days left.
+The event for this date does not show the number of days left.
+All the other events have the number of days to the submission date in the subject.

-The `description` is added to the body of the event.
+The `description` is added to the body of all the events.

 # Future Direction

 Accepting the arguments from the command line would be good.

 # Code

 The code is in the `rfp_dates` folder.
-All the code is in `Program.cs`. `Main` sets up the call to `GenerateICSLadder` which is the loop which walks back from the due date to today's date, creating a reminder for each weekday. `ReminderICS` generates a single ical file.
+All the code is in `Program.cs`. `Main` sets up the call to `GenerateICSLadder`.
+`GenerateICSLadder` is the loop which walks back from the due date to today's date, creating a reminder for each weekday. `ReminderICS` generates a single ical file.

 Below `ReminderICS` are samples of generating single ical files.
 They are useful refernece for other types of ical events.